 Determining the value of individual assets often is difficult for a management team.
 They are comfortable with the analysis required to determine whether an acquisition makes sense and at what price, but they are not specialists in determining individual asset values.
 In addition, the rules governing valuation of intangible assets, especially valuation of in-process research and development, are exceptionally complex and require specialized knowledge to apply.

-Teknos provides complete ASC 805 valuation and allocation reports.
+Teknos provides complete ASC 805 valuation and purchase price allocation reports.
 Unlike traditional valuation firms, the professionals at Teknos understand technology and the special demands of rapid growth.
 We are experts at estimating the value of the most difficult-to-value assets: software code, product designs, new drugs or medical devices, in-process research and development, patents and copyrights, trade secrets, customer lists, and similar intangibles.

 The new requirements for valuing assets and liabilities at the time of closing of the acquisition add pressure to an already complicated negotiation process.
 The valuation professionals at Teknos come from investment banking backgrounds and understand the ups and downs of the acquisition process.
 We know how to interpret the merger documents and have experience in dealing with rapidly changing deal terms.
 We can provide real-time assistance, valuing significant assets or liabilities during negotiations and having values ready for reporting at the time of closing.